A Quick Guide to RSU Tax Rates in Washington

 3. Tax Deductions

 One way to make the most of your RSU income is to maximize tax-deductible accounts.
-For example, you may want to contribute the maximum amount to a pre-tax 401(k), an account that allows you to contribute up to $23,000 per person annually (in 2024).
-Both Microsoft and Amazon offer 401(k)s that you can max out first.
+For example, you may want to contribute the maximum amount to a pre-tax 401(k), an account that allows you to contribute up to $24,500 per person annually (for 2026).
+Tech companies like Microsoft, Amazon, Meta, and Google offer 401(k)s that you can max out first.

 Another alternative is to invest in a health savings account (HSA).
 An HSA allows you to max out pre-tax deductions with a high-deductible health insurance plan and allows you to take tax-free distributions for medical expenses.